Dot-Codee/JavaScript-Guard-Clauses/README.md

 A guard clause is a programming construct that allows you to exit a function early if certain conditions are not met.
 It is a concise and effective way to handle edge cases and improve the readability of your code.

-Let's start by looking at an example of a function in Javascript:
+Let's start by looking at `example1` of a function in Javascript:

 ```
 function divide(x, y) {